treyhunner/pyohio2024/outline-idea.md

 Examples in Python, programming, etc.?

 - Code of conduct violation: what I'm being accused of is a bad thing, but I'm a good person.
-- I stopped running the Hacker News meetup because it felt inconsistent with my beliefs about it
-- I believe software maintainability is important and I also think clever and succinct coding solutions are better than less clever and verbose ones.
-I reconcile these two beliefs by also thinking that we should focus on hiring software developers who are "smart" enough to understand the clever solutions.
-- Code maintainability is paramount.
-And yet we cut corners when writing tests.
-- "Diverse teams are more effective".
-You just recommended your company hire your friend who has a very similar background to you.

 Nothing in black and white.
 There's always a trade-off.
 Sometimes it's a pretty clear cut trade-off, but often the balance is *not* so obvious... at least not at first.